Universal pragmatics: Ideal presuppositions of communication

 Striking a Piagetian and Peircean chord, Habermas understands the deep structures of collective inquiry as developmental.
 Thus, the presupposition shared by individuals involved in discourse is taken to reflect this.
 The pursuit of truth and normative certainty is taken to be motivated and grounded, not in some objective or social world that is treated as a "given", but rather in a learning process.
 Indeed, Habermas himself is always careful to formulate his work as a research project, open to refinement.

 In any case, reconstructing the presuppositions and validity dimensions inherent to communication is valuable because it brings into relief the inescapable foundations of everyday practices.
 Communicative action and the rudimentary forms of argumentation that orient the greater part of human interaction cannot be left behind.
 By reconstructing the deep structures of these Habermas has discovered a seed of rationality planted in the very heart of the lifeworld.
 Everyday practices, which are common enough to be trivial, such as reaching an understanding with another, or contesting the reasons for pursuing a course of action, contain an implicit and idealized rationality.

 In other words, communication is always somewhat rational.
-Communication could not occur if the participants thought that the speech acts exchanged did not carry the weight of a validity for which those participating could be held accountable.
+Communication could not occur if the participants thought that the speech acts exchanged did not carry the weight of validity for which those participating could be held accountable.
 Nor would anyone feel that a conclusion was justified if it was achieved by any other means than the uncoerced force of the better argument.
 Nor could the specialized discourses of law, science and morality continue if the progress of knowledge and insight was denied in favor of relativism.

 Criticism

-It is a question how appropriate it is to speak of "communication" without tense, and of "everyday practices" as though they cut across all times and cultures.
+It is a question of how appropriate it is to speak of "communication" without tense, and of "everyday practices" as though they cut across all times and cultures.
 That they do cannot be assumed, and anthropology provides evidence of significant difference.
 It is possible to ignore these facts by limiting the scope of universal pragmatics to current forms of discourse, but this runs the risk of contradicting Habermas's own demand for (5).
 Moreover, the initial unease with the classical and liberal views of rationality had to do precisely with their ahistorical character and refusal, or perhaps inability, to acknowledge their own origins in circumstances of the day.
 Their veneer of false universality torn off by the likes of Foucault, it remains to be seen whether "universal" pragmatics can stand up to the same challenges posed by deconstruction and skepticism.